 Werntz, the mother of the infants, was sentenced to 15 years to life for the death of her daughter but avoided any charges in the death of her son.
 During her trial, Werntz stated Hann threatened to murder her if she went to police.

 In 2019, Hann began to identify as a woman named Jessica, and demanded the state provide him the necessary “gender affirming” accessories such as hormones, bras, makeup, and hair rollers while he was incarcerated in San Quentin.
 He also requested a legal name change, sex reassignment surgery, and a transfer to a women’s facility.

-It is unclear when Hann received his surgeries, but in 2020 he was moved to death row at the Central California Women’s Facility (CCWF).
+It is unclear if Hann received his surgeries, but, in 2020, he was moved to death row at the Central California Women’s Facility (CCWF).

 Krissy Werntz, the mother of Hann’s three children, had been held at CCWF after her conviction in the case of her murdered infant daughter.

 According to Amie Ichikawa, founder of incarcerated women’s rights advocacy non-profit WomenIIWomen, Werntz just barely managed to secure a transfer prior to Hann being allowed to integrate into general population from death row.

 Ichikawa told Reduxx that in 2019, California Governor Gavin Newson signed an executive order suspending the death penalty in the state and mandating a stay on execution for all inmates on death row, including Hann.
 As a result, death row inmates are allowed to move into general population after a cursory observation period.

 Ichikawa says Hann was in administrative segregation until just last week, and Werntz was granted transfer out of CCWF just days before Hann was turned loose.